Connect with us

 The Sh5.8 billion project was approved by the Cabinet in August 2018 but failed to take off amid turf wars between Kenya Ferry Services and the Kenya National Highways Authority.

-According to the plans, the Likoni Cable Car project will involve the erection of a Multi-Gondola Aerial Cable Car link for the Likoni Cable Car Crossing, linking the South Coast mainland to the Mombasa Island.
+According to the plans, the Likoni Cable Car project will involve the erection of a Multi-Gondola Aerial Cable Car link for the Likoni Cable Car Crossing, linking the South Coast mainland to Mombasa Island.

 The cable system will be carried by two 90-metre towers located on each side of the crossing – which will allow maritime vessels to pass freely under the facility.